dwijamahardika/KNearestNeighbor_Implementation/README.md

 # KNearestNeighbor_Implementation
-Supervised learning using k-nearest-neighbor algorithm to guess potential sellers by data train
+Supervised learning using k-nearest-neighbor algorithm to guess potential buyers by data train